Houston, Alabama top AP Top 25; Marquette climbing, Pitt in

 Alabama held its spot after winning two games despite a challenging week off the court.
 Brandon Miller had a pair of huge games since police alleged that he brought a gun to former teammate Darius Miles, who is charged with capital murder in a fatal shooting.

-Against Arkansas on Saturday, Miller’s regular pregame introduction with a Crimson Tide staffer giving him a pat down didn’t sit well with coach Nate Oats — or anyone else.
+Against Arkansas on Saturday, Miller’s regular pregame introduction with a Crimson Tide reserve player giving him a pat down didn’t sit well with coach Nate Oats — or anyone else.

 “I can assure you it definitely will not happen again the remainder of this year,” Oats said.